Articles in this section

 adaptive7.png

-This will allow you to map new input to one more button on the gamepad.
+This allows you to map new input to one additional button on the gamepad.

 Step 4: Configure Software

 Setting up the software profile is the most complex step, but you only need to complete a full configuration once.
-After creating a correctly configured profile on one packing station, you can simply copy this file to every other station if they all use the same hardware setup.
+After creating a correctly configured profile on one packing station, you can copy the file to every other station using the same hardware setup.

 Define Input Codes

-Before we can program AntiMicro, we need to know the input values that will allow the gamepad to communicate with the ShipHero software.
+Before programming AntiMicro, you need to know the input values that allow the gamepad to communicate with ShipHero.

 • Command codes: These instruct the software to perform a specific function.
-Command codes are always the same in any warehouse.
+Command codes are the same in every warehouse.

 • Packaging types: These are labels for the types of packing materials used at a station.
-Packaging types are unique for every warehouse.
+Packaging types are unique to each warehouse.

 • Print Labels: sh0002